 dec 2011 update: just found a new source for optimal serum magnesium status, higher than previously cited... but no references available...
 YET

-: SOLID! just found a reference for healthy controls mag status average 2.7 mg/dL. well to be exact, 27 mg/L. hats off to Nellie for asking the right question selenium
+may 2013 update: SOLID! just found a reference for healthy controls mag status average 2.7 mg/dL. well to be exact, 27 mg/L. hats off to Nellie for asking the right question

 < 0.3 µmol/L (in adult) - supplementation may be required